terminalpp/terminalpp/helpers/README.md

 If `NDEBUG` is specified, `ASSERT` translates to dead code and will be removed by the optimizer.

+## Hash - `hash.h`

+Provides an implementation of memory efficient version of variable sized hashes.
+These can be used whenever string with hexadecimal representation will be used and they occupy only half the space required.
+The hash can be printed the same way as a string would be and impementation for `std::hash` is provided so that the hash can be used as key in various `stl` containers.

+## String Operations - `strings.h`

+Contains a few simple functions for string manipulation that I feel are sorely missing from the standard library.

+## BaseObject - `object.h`

+Implements the `Object` class which has some functionality useful for objects and their hierarchies, such as a virtual destructor which people often forget and interoperability with events using the `HANDLER` macro (see the section discussing events below).

 ## Events - `events.h`

 Provides a simple and easy to use event system.
 Each event can be associated with multiple *event handlers* - functions or object methods that will be called when the event is triggered.
 Event handlers can be added using `+=` operator and removed using the `-=` operator.